ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md

   </tr>
 </table>

-Attributes are whitelisted, so there is no definitive list of all disallowed attributes.
+Attributes are allowlisted, so there is no definitive list of all disallowed attributes.
 To check the supported attributes for each specific tag, search for HTML tag, and then `attrs` in the [AMP validator spec](https://github.com/ampproject/amphtml/blob/master/validator/validator-main.protoascii).

-In addition to a whitelist of specific attributes for each tag, all AMP tags can use any of the attributes white-listed under `$GLOBAL_ATTRS`;
+In addition to a allowlist of specific attributes for each tag, all AMP tags can use any of the attributes allow-listed under `$GLOBAL_ATTRS`;
-all attributes with a prefix of `"data-"` are also whitelisted.
+all attributes with a prefix of `"data-"` are also allowlisted.

 ### Mandatory text missing or incorrect